myTalendProjects/Talend-multiple-table-join-lookup/README.md

-# Talend-singleTableLookup
+# Talend-multipleTableLookup
-Talend Job is to Open HTTP endpoint to lookup a table in PostgreSQL database.
+Talend Job is to Open HTTP endpoint to lookup multiple tables with `table join` in PostgreSQL database.

 ![alttext](./images/TalendJob.PNG?raw=true)

 ## Import and Build in Talend OpenStudio
-This [Talend project](./POSTGRESQL_LOOKUP_SINGLE_TABLE) can be imported and build in Talend open studio for ESB.
+This [Talend project](./POSTGRESQL_LOOKUP_MULTIPLE_TABLES) can be imported and build in Talend open studio for ESB.

 ![alttext](./images/ImportProject.PNG?raw=true)